nataliausoltseva/RecipeMe/README.md

     3. Create Date
 - Filter out the reipecs by ingredients.
 Being able to uncheck the ingredients and hide the recipes.
 - Add Type (breakfast, lunch, dinner, dessert, snack) to the recipe creation.
+- Add split view based on the type
+- Implement delete functionality

 </details>